la2050/archive/_organizations/build.md

       https://challenge.la2050.org/entry/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal
   year_submitted:
     - '2016'
-title: BUILD
-extrapolated_project_ids:
+original_project_ids:
   - '6102023'
-project_titles_from_extrapolated_project_ids:
-  - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.'
 original_project_titles:
   - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.  '
-original_project_ids:
+extrapolated_project_ids:
   - '6102023'
+extrapolated_project_titles:
+  - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.'

 ---